Josh Naylor Player Props: Guardians vs. Yankees

 Josh Naylor At The Plate

-- Naylor is hitting .235 with two home runs and five walks.
+- Naylor has two home runs and five walks while batting .216.

-- In nine games played this year, he has homered in two of them.
+- In 10 games played this season, he has hit a homer in two of them.

-- In five games this year, Naylor has picked up an RBI, with more than one RBI once.
+- Naylor has driven in a run in six games this season (60.0%), including one multiple-RBI game.

-- In three of nine games this year, he has scored, including multiple runs once.
+- In three of 10 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.